crate/cratedb-guide/docs/start/connect.md

 CrateDB ships with a browser-based administration interface called [Admin UI].
 :::
-It is enabled on each CrateDB node, you can use it to inspect and interact with the whole CrateDB cluster in various ways.
+The Admin UI is enabled on each CrateDB node.
+You can use it to inspect and interact with the whole CrateDB cluster in various ways.

 If CrateDB is running on your workstation, access the Admin UI using